 The Network for ECIU Teacher Education communities is a network open to all ECIU member institutions offering initial and continued teacher training: Early Childhood Education, Primary & Secondary Education (ISCED 0-3), and CPD for in-service teachers already working in kindergartens and schools.

-By utilizing up-to-date knowledge from the field of practice, we want to make even better arrangements for teacher training to help respond to the major societal challenges we face, both now and in the future, says Brita Strand Rangnes, the founder and former head of the network, from the University of Stavanger.
+By utilising up-to-date knowledge from the field of practice, we want to make even better arrangements for teacher training to help respond to the major societal challenges we face, both now and in the future, says Brita Strand Rangnes, the founder and former head of the network, from the University of Stavanger.

 Rangnes is clear that the teachers being trained in our institutions will have the school as their place of work, but society as their area of impact.